blackpirateapps/premiumforyou/README.md

 * 5 Accounts (Login Gurantee) - 80/-
 * 10 Accounts (Login Gurantee) - 150/-
 ### Amazon Prime Video
 Only prime video will work.
 Prime will be on `amazon.com` and not on `amazon.in` .
-Indian content will be avilable.
+Indian content will be avilable. \
+* One Month With gurantee - 30/- <span style="color:blue">(Single Login/Email pass not changeable)</span>.